 Current research suggests that not all individuals benefit equally from tDCS.
 In collaboration with other work packages, we aim to determine individual factors that can predict the success of tDCS.
 For this purpose, characteristics of the participants´ brain will be recorded using functional and structural imaging as well as neurophysiological methods.
 In cooperation with our STIPED partners, we will combine behavioural and imaging data to optimise the stimulation protocol.

 Finally, we aim to develop a tDCS home-treatment approach to allow easier access to this treatment for families.
 Via a home-treatment device developed in work package 8, patients themselves and/or their parents will apply tDCS at home and will be supported by telemental methods.
-This study will help us to develop future-directed recommendations for a tDCS home-treatment as a new alternative treatment in ADHD (lead: Prof. Dr. Michael Siniatchkin, Christian-Albrechts-Universität zu Kiel; Germany).
+This study will help us to develop future-directed recommendations for a tDCS home-treatment as a new alternative treatment in ADHD (lead: Prof. Dr. Michael Siniatchkin, Christian-Albrechts-Universität zu Kiel; and Evangelisches Klinikum Bethel (EvKB), Bielefeld, Germany).